DialEval-2/DCH-2/taskdetails.md

 Later, NII will require you to register to NTCIR tasks through their website, but please contact us by email first.

+# Training data

+To obtain the training data, see [here](https://dialeval-2.github.io/DCH-2/).

 # Leaderboard

 Comming Soon